Hawaii is an American State that is located off the mainland, on the west side of the US in the Pacific Ocean.

 It’s almost always likely that if it’s raining in the area you happen to be in, there is a dry and sunny spot not too far away.

-There are eight main islands that make up Hawaii.
+There are eight main islands that makeup Hawaii.
 They are Hawaiʻi, Maui, Kahoʻolawe, Lānaʻi, Molokaʻi, Oʻahu, Kauaʻi, and Niʻihau.

 There are several other islands in Hawaii, but these eight are generally regarded as the main landmasses of the Hawaiian Islands.

-Hawai’i is regarded as the largest island in the US and the largest of the Hawaiian Islands.
+- Hawai’i is regarded as the largest island in the US and the largest of the Hawaiian Islands.
 It is the most southwestern of the islands.

-Maui is the second largest island in Hawaii.
+- Maui is the second largest island in Hawaii.
 Some of the other main islands can be found around it.

-Kahoʻolawe is the smallest of the eight main islands.
+- Kahoʻolawe is the smallest of the eight main islands.
 It is located around 11km southwest of Maui.

-Lānaʻi is one of the smaller of the main eight islands.
+- Lānaʻi is one of the smaller of the main eight islands.
 It has been given the nickname “Pineapple Island” because of its history of pineapple plantations.

-Molokaʻi can be found southeast of O’ahu.
+- Molokaʻi can be found southeast of O’ahu.
 It is primarily used for farming, especially cattle farming, but it’s also known for its pineapple and sugarcane production.

-Oʻahu is the third-largest of the main eight islands.
+- Oʻahu is the third-largest of the main eight islands.
 The capital of the Hawaiian state, Honolulu is located on the south coast of this island.

-Kauaʻi is known as the second oldest island that makes up the Hawaiian Islands.
+- Kauaʻi is known as the second oldest island that makes up the Hawaiian Islands.
 It is home to two State Parks: the Waimea Canyon State Park and the Na Pali Coast State Park.

-Niʻihau is another of the smaller main islands and is the most western located of them all.
+- Niʻihau is another of the smaller main islands and is the most western located of them all.
+This island isn’t accessible to anyone considered an outsider and has the nickname the “Forbidden Isle”.

 Is Hawaii Considered Remote?